-To qualify for statutory adoption leave (SAL), an employee must meet certain qualifying criteria.
+To qualify for Statutory Adoption Leave, an employee must meet certain qualifying criteria.
 The criteria differ for UK and overseas adoptions and for intended parents of surrogacy arrangements.

 Definition of an adopter